sraoss/pg_ivm/README.md

 ## Objects

-When `pg_ivm` is installed, the following objects are created in the schema `pgivm`.
+When `pg_ivm` is installed, the 'pgivm' schema is created, along with the following objects within this schema.

 ### Functions